 ChannelView provides listings, as sent by broadcasters, for memorized channels on ANT 1 or ANT 2.
-ChannelView is available with the major channel and sub-channels (or bitstreams).
-Analog channel information is displayed as sent.
+ChannelView is available

 - for an antenna input not assigned to the TV Guide On Screen system. - When the TV Guide On Screen system is disabled.